Japan 2022 "50th anniversary of the establishment of Japan - Mongolia diplomatic relations"

 It depicts the world's largest ichnofossil (trace fossils) found in Mongolia and the

-sauropod dinosaurs that are believed to have made those footprints.
+sauropod dinosaurs that are believed to have made those footprints: described below.

 Saurolophus and Sauropod on "50th anniversary of the establishment of Japan - Mongolia diplomatic relations" Mini-Sheet of Japan 2022